 The foundation for the provision of a continuum of support in schools is the provision of support for school staff wellbeing, and guidance to help school staff to feel confident and equipped to support the wellbeing of their students.
-The Department has worked closely with its broad range of support services and agencies3, and with the HSE/HSE-funded services to create an aligned and coherent package of supports and resources to assist schools in this regard.
+The Department has worked closely with its broad range of support services and agencies3, and with the HSE/HSE-funded services and the Tusla Education Support Service to create an aligned and coherent package of supports and resources to assist schools in this regard.
 All supports are linked on gov.ie/backtoschool.